fhircast/sandbox.js/README.md

 * setURLs(): On page load, this function attemps to preselect the correct endpoints from the three drop-down menus.
 * getHubStatus(): Makes a POST to the hub to trigger the display of active subscriptions when the button is clicked.
 * deleteSubscriptions(): Makes a POST to the hub to clear the subscriptions list when the button is clicked.

+# Contribution
+We welcome any contributions to help further enhance this tool for the FHIRcast community!
+To contribute to this project, please see instructions above for running the application locally and testing the app to make sure the tool works as expected with your incorporated changes.
+Then follow the steps below.

+1. Issue a pull request on the fhircast/sandbox.js repository with your changes for review.